Poutine in Quebec

 Kate and Will

-Take a road trip from Montreal to Mont Tremblant.
-I’ve had the good pleasure of visiting the province on a number of occasions, including Canada Day a few years back, but ever since following Jade’s journey to Mont Tremblant, I’ve wanted to explore this mountainous region just two hours northeast of Ottawa.
-If Charlotte is anything like her Uncle Harry, I’m sure the royal baby is going to want to get out and see it all, too.
-(I can already tell we’re going to be fast friends.)
+I’ve had the good pleasure of visiting the province on a number of occasions, including Canada Day a few years back, but Mont Tremblant is at the top of my Canadian bucket list—I’ve wanted to explore this mountainous region just two hours northeast of Ottawa.
+When there, be sure and take a lake cruise of Mont Tremblant.

 ©TQ/M. Dupuis